Mykhailo-Zub/js-seo-keywords-generator/README.md

 - `country` - parameter defines the country to use for the Google search.
 Head to the [Google countries page](https://serpapi.com/google-countries) for a full list of supported Google countries.
 Default is `us`.
 - `language` - parameter defines the language to use for the Google search.
 Head to the [Google languages page](https://serpapi.com/google-languages) for a full list of supported Google languages.
 Default is `en`.
 - `depthlimit` - parameter defines the depth of disclosure of questions for People Also Ask.
 Default is `1` (Only for People Also Ask engine).

+📌Note: The depth limit parameter for People Also Ask can be set from 1 to 3.
+This limit is set because for each depth value, the number of results returned grows exponentially, for example, if the number of results is `5` at each level, for a depth of `3`, the total number of results will be equals `125`.